 - The latest research and recommendations for concussion management

-Many sports organizations now require athletes and parents to complete concussion education programs before participating in contact sports.
+Many sports organizations now require athletes and parents to complete concussion education programs before taking part in contact sports.

 The Future of Concussion Protocol in Contact Sports

-As research continues to advance, we can expect further refinements in concussion protocols.
+As research keeps advancing, we can anticipate further refinements in concussion protocols.
 Some areas of ongoing investigation include:

 - The development of blood tests to diagnose concussions more accurately